hsadoqi/online-se-pt-050420/README.md

 # Pod Assignments

-## Pods are you primary point of contact with your Cohort Lead every week.
+## Pods are your primary point of contact with your Cohort Lead every week.
 Attendance will be tracked, and it's the best way for both of us to assess your level of understanding each week.
 Please come prepared with your questions and make every effort to attend each week.

 ### I made pod assignments as much as possible based on student availability as submitted.
 With the large number of students and the low submission rate, there are likely to be further adjustments in assignments and pod times.
 I appreciate your patience.